 Filing Review Process

 The Division of Corporation Finance selectively reviews filings made under the Securities Act of 1933 and the Securities Exchange Act of 1934 to monitor and enhance compliance with the applicable disclosure and accounting requirements.
-In its filing reviews, the Division concentrates its resources on critical disclosures that appear to conflict with Commission rules or the applicable accounting standards and on disclosure that appears to be materially deficient in explanation or clarity.
+In its filing reviews, the Division concentrates its resources on critical disclosures that appear to conflict with Commission rules or applicable accounting standards and on disclosure that appears to be materially deficient in explanation or clarity.

 The Division does not evaluate the merits of any transaction or determine whether an investment is appropriate for any investor.
 The Division’s review process is not a guarantee that the disclosure is complete and accurate — responsibility for complete and accurate disclosure lies with the company and others involved in the preparation of a company’s filings.

-Required and Selective Review
+Required and Selective Reviews

 As required by the Sarbanes-Oxley Act of 2002, the Division undertakes some level of review of each reporting company at least once every three years and reviews a significant number of companies more frequently.
-In addition, the Division selectively reviews transactional filings — documents companies file when they engage in public offerings, business combination transactions, and proxy solicitations.
-To preserve the integrity of the selective review process, the Division does not publicly disclose the criteria it uses to identify companies and filings for review.
+In addition, the Division selectively reviews transactional filings — the documents companies file when they engage in public offerings, business combination transactions and proxy solicitations.
+To preserve the integrity and effectiveness of the selective review process, the Division does not publicly disclose the criteria it uses to identify companies and filings for review.

 Scope of Reviews